clembnl/encryption-app/README.md

 npm run build
 ```

-## Run Exectubales
+## Run Executables

-For Linux or MacOS open your terminal and use the command
+For Linux or MacOS open your terminal and use the command :

 ```bash
 ./ecryption-app-linux